rust-lang/rust-project-goals/src/2024h2/std-verification.md

 Then we will employ existing verification tools to verify that the annotated unsafe functions are in-fact safe as long as its contract pre-conditions are preserved.
 And we will also check that any post condition is respected.
-With that, we will work on proving that safe abstractions do not violate any safety contract, and that it does not leak any unsafe value through its interface.
+With that, we will work on proving that safe abstractions do not violate any safety contract, and that it does not leak any unsafe value through its public interface.

 Type invariants will be employed to verify that unsafe value encapsulation is strong enough to guarantee the safety of the type interface.
-Any safe method should be able to assume the type invariant, and it should also preserve the type invariant.
+Any method should be able to assume the type invariant, and it should also preserve the type invariant.
 Unsafe methods contract must be enough to guarantee that the type invariant is also preserved at the end of the call.